-Being an experienced mobile app design company, we understand that app design and development are vital considerations to reach your target audience.
+Being an experienced mobile app design company, we understand that mobile app development & design are vital considerations to reach your target audience.

 App Design is where your app starts getting transmuted into reality from a mere idea.
 Both Apple and Android have their own design guidelines which must be followed to get the desired results.
 A lot of designers can make you an app, but only the ones with substantial and varied experience can give you the right output in terms of appropriateness and aesthetics.

 At OpenXcell our designers have been crafting iOS and Android apps since the first iPhone and Android device were launched.
 We have seen many iterations and improvements in design conventions from Apple and Google in the last 8 years and can confidently promise our clients of desired results.

 Both Apple and Google have their own design conventions.
 While there are many areas where design conventions intersect, a lot of differences at fundamental levels do exist.
-Your must hire a design team that can understand the difference between the two.
+You must hire a design team that can understand the difference between the two.